Cuckolding, farce, George Dandin, impoverished nobility, jealousy, joke, Marriage, Molière, the agroikos, the right & wrong

 She defends herself by making believe she is accusing him, but if reversed her words are an invitation to Clitandre to continue the galanterie.
 It’s a brilliant double entendre.
 Dandin is then asked to apologize to Clitandre who is a genuine gentilhomme.
 (I. 8)

 In Act Two, once again Lubin tells George everything.
 Angélique’s parents are brought to see their daughter breaking the terms of the contract, her marriage contract.
 Act Two, Scene 3 resembles L’École des femmes (III, 2).
 Dandin tries to impress upon his wife that, given the marriage contract, she has duties, but she is very quick to state that George married her parents.
 She was not consulted.
 Angélique denies that she has obligations towards George.
-When Clitandre dispatches une ambassade, a letter, she invokes the importance of pleasure, as does Agnès in L’École des femmes.
+When Dandin asks her to chase galants away she speaks as does Agnès in L’École des femmes.
 She will not chase galants away.

 Moi, les [men courting her] chasser ! et par quelle raison ?
 Je ne me scandalise point qu’on me trouve bien faite, et cela me fait du plaisir.
 (Scene ii)